 The last important parameter we'd like to point at in choosing the best streaming device is its interfaces and controls.
 Almost any up-to-date streaming media player includes an HDMI port for the maximum image quality and great sound.
 We recommend the HDMI of 1.4 or higher version both in the player and the TV.
 If you are planning to connect your streaming devices to the older TV models, you will probably need the composite and the component video outputs.
 At the same time, to play sound via the external acoustic system, you should, probably, consider the number and types of audio outs, which can be either digital optical, or have coaxial connections with analogue stereo outputs.
 The awesome addition to your best-streaming media player will be the availability of a USB input and a place to put a memory card in.
 It will make the content transfer a piece of cake.
 As for the controls, all standard media streaming devices operate on closed systems and go with a classic remote control.
 More cutting-edge devices might be equipped with a QWERTY-keyboard remote, voice search option, and embedded sensors to determine their position in space (the Air Mouse).
 About half of modern streaming media players can be controlled via your smartphone or another device using an official application.
 Sometimes you can connect a keyboard and a mouse to type and use social networks.
 And for fierce gamers, the gaming remote is surely a must.

-Here we have told you the info you can use to make your final choice.
-Now let us proceed to the best streaming media players on the market as of today.
+Hopefully, this information will help you make your final choice of selecting the media player you need.
+Now let's proceed to the best streaming media players on the market as of today.